edbennett/lava-ros-lectures/decks/workflows/slides.md

 ![Findable](./images/findable.svg) <!-- .element height="150px" style="margin: 50px" --> ![Accessible](./images/accessible.svg) <!-- .element height="150px" style="margin: 50px" --> ![Interoperable](./images/interoperable.svg) <!-- .element height="150px" style="margin: 50px" --> ![Reusable](./images/reusable.svg) <!-- .element height="150px" style="margin: 50px" --> ![Hosting](./images/home.svg) <!-- .element height="150px" style="margin: 50px" -->

 Script:
 Many of the considerations for sharing workflows are the same as for sharing data.
+We want our workflows to be
+findable,
+accessible,
+interoperatable,
+and reusable,
-We want out workflows to be findable, accessible, interoperatble, and reusable, and we need to find an appropriate place to host the workflow.
+and we need to find an appropriate place to host the workflow.
 In this video we'll focus on the aspects that are specific to workflows&mdash;if you haven't already watched the video on data, you might want to go and watch that to understand the common aspects before continuing this one.

 -